 Why are Theragun products so expensive?
 These small, gun-shaped devices aren’t like the handheld massagers that you’re used to.
 Those awkward devices rarely provided any actual relief from pain and soreness, and they were more of a Brookstone novelty than a genuine massage tool.
 Theragun delivered a major upgrade to regular handheld massagers with more precise, concentrated functionality.
 They consist of a ball head that rapidly massages your muscles in what’s called percussive therapy (don’t worry, it doesn’t hurt), but sometimes utilizes a rubbing motion as well.
-Massage guns are built for athletic recovery — loosening tight muscles, breaking down lactic acid, reducing chronic pain, relieving soreness, etc. — but they’re also great for portable, easy stress-relief.
+Massage guns are built for athletic recovery — loosening tight muscles, breaking down lactic acid, fighting chronic pain, relieving soreness, etc. — but they’re also great for portable, easy stress-relief.

 What Are The Best Theragun Alternatives?

 Dependable massage guns from trusted brands aren’t cheap.
 As a result, we went looking for affordable Theragun alternatives, with some starting at just $90.
 However, not every cheap massage gun you can find on Amazon is worth buying.
 Whenever a new device becomes popular, a lot of cheap imitations enter the market to capitalize on the trend.
 We saw the same problem with hoverboards a few years ago.
 Once hoverboards become the must-have device, offshore manufacturers and drop-shippers flooded the market with look-a-like products, some of which had a tendency to catch fire unexpectedly.
 Unfortunately, thanks to the popularity of the Theragun and other percussion massagers, you will find a lot of fakes and look-a-likes for sale among the top-rated massage guns.

-If you want to invest in a massage gun, the best brands to know are Theragun and Hypervolt.
+If you want to invest in the best massage guns, then the brands to know are Theragun and Hypervolt.
 The lower you go in price, the more you will sacrifice in quality.
 That being said, if you’re looking for the best massage guns and low-priced Theragun alternatives, keep reading for the most popular products.

 1. Hypervolt by Hyperice